jbeard4/SCION/README.md

 ### scion.documentToModel(scxmlDocument) : model

 SCION allows you to instantiate SCXML interpreters from SCXML "model" objects, which are SCXML documents that have been processed for easier interpretation.
-These methods allow you to create an SCXML model from an SCXML document, document string, or url/path to document.
+These methods allow you to create an SCXML model from an XML DOM document, document string, or url/path to document.

 ### new scion.SCXML(model)